vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 `vac:acz:ift:2025q1-libp2p-mix-poc`

-Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing another PoC over Waku.
+Updating the raw RFC with the new transport layer specifying libp2p mixnet protocol and implementing a PoC over Waku.
 ## Description

 This commitment entails finalizing the implementation of the core functionality